transcom/milmove_load_testing/README.md

         print(response.status_code, response.content)
 ```

-## Load Testing against AWS Experimental Environment
+## Load Testing against the AWS Loadtest Environment

 ### Prime API

-To load test against the Prime API in experimental, you will need to install and set up `direnv`, `chamber`, and
+To load test against the Prime API in the load test environment, you will need to install and set up `direnv`, `chamber`, and
 `aws-vault`.
 If you have already set up these tools in order to run the `mymove` project, you do not need to repeat
 these steps.
 Otherwise, please follow the instructions in the `mymove` repo to complete this setup: